charlotte-os/charlottek/README.md

 - Aarch64 (Secondary)

 *UEFI and ACPI are required on all targets.
 If your system does not currently support them then please contact your hardware vendor.
+Note that on certain ARM machines Das U-Boot may be able to provide these interfaces if compiled and configured to do so.

 ### Contributing